 - Wax forms, models or plastic patterns of the exact position and shape of the denture are going to be made.
 You will try these models out and they are going to be assessed for color, shape and fit prior to the casting of the final denture.

-- The final denture is then going to be cast
+- The final denture is then sent for final

 - Necessary adjustments are going to be made